-The mission of the UNC Fellowship in Geriatric Medicine is to build the clinical knowledge, skills, and acumen needed to care for older adults and to produce future leaders in geriatric clinical care, medical education, and quality improvement.
-We take pride in being able to tailor our Geriatric Fellowship Program to the personal career goals of each fellow.
-Our goal is to nurture the professional growth of each of our fellows and share our love of Geriatrics.
+We take pride in being able to tailor our Geriatric Fellowship Program to the personal career goals of each Fellow.
+Our goal is to nurture the professional growth of each of our Fellows and share our love of Geriatrics.

 - gone on to academic positions in many institutions

 - become clinical leaders in hospital, skilled nursing facility and clinic settings

 - combined their geriatrics fellowship with other subspecialties, gaining a special niche within that subspecialty

 Faculty members in the Division of Geriatric Medicine are experts in medical education and program development, experienced researchers and quality improvement leaders, and also clinical role models in multiple settings.
 Our Fellowship is highly integrated with Hospice and Palliative Care at UNC, including its Fellowship Program.